-BRING YOUR BRAND TO LIFE USING THE MAGIC OF MEANINGFUL STORYTELLING
+BRING YOUR BRAND TO LIFE WITH THE MAGIC OF STORYTELLING

 Story matters.
 And as a social justice startup, you have an important tale to tell.
 In the age of content marketing, when every brand is trying hard to create a story, story is the very reason you started your company.
 Social justice is your story.
 You sell products, but you need a way to sell your products while also binding them to your story and underlying mission.
 Learning to tell a meaningful story will help you transition more seamlessly between the sales you need to be financially viable and the cause you want at the forefront of your messaging.
 It will also help to find and ignite a customer base.